 Todd in Minneapolis wrote me that he developed intermittent A-Flutter at age 54.
 He’s had to learn to live with it as two EPs found too much scar tissue for a successful catheter ablation.

 Since then he has arrived at the best outcome for himself by making two lifestyle changes.
 Today, his symptoms are MUCH reduced.
 He shares his story with us and some advice:

-“I have intermittent A-Flutter (not A-Fib) which manifests in a couple different patterns.
+“I have intermittent A-Flutter (not A-Fib) which manifests in a couple of different patterns.

 With catheter ablation ruled out due to too much scar tissue, I have been electronically cardioverted 6 times.
 (First charge always works).
 Chemical cardioversion (300mg flecainide) has worked 3 times.
-In summer 2015, I was needing one or other about every 2-4 months.
+In the summer of 2015, I was needing one or the other about every 2-4 months.

 I haven’t needed either for 14 months (as of Dec 2016).
 What has changed?
 A few things.